pyeventsourcing/eventsourcing/docs/topics/projections.rst

 Using event record notifications, the state of an application can be replicated perfectly.
-If an application can present its event records as a notification log, then a "replicator" can read the notification log and write copies of the original records into a replica's record manager.
+If an application can present its event records as a notification log, then a "replicator" can read the notification log and write copies of the original events into a replica.

 In the example below, the :class:`~eventsourcing.application.simple.SimpleApplication` class is used, which has a :class:`~eventsourcing.application.notificationlog.RecordManagerNotificationLog` as its ``notification_log``.
-Reading this log, locally or remotely, will yield all the event records persisted by the :class:`~eventsourcing.application.simple.SimpleApplication`.
-The :class:`~eventsourcing.application.simple.SimpleApplication` uses a record manager with contiguous record IDs which allows it to be used within a record manager notification log object.
+Reading this log will yield all the event records persisted by the :class:`~eventsourcing.application.simple.SimpleApplication`.

-A record manager notification log object represents records as record notifications.
-With record notifications, the ID of the record in the notification is used to place the notification in its sequence.
+A record manager notification log object represents stored as event notifications.
+Each event notification has a notification ID which can be used to position the replicated domain event record in a sequence.
-Therefore the ID of the last replicated record is used to determine the current position in the original application's notification log, which gives "exactly once" processing.
+Therefore the maximum notification log ID in the replica can be used to determine the current position in the original application's notification log, which gives "exactly once" processing.

 .. code:: python